Men's Basketball Coaching Staff

-Wade’s recruiting chops and promotional ideas has created a buzz in the pre-season that hasn’t been seen too often and the Coach has done his part, speaking most of the summer on the Tiger Tour and to student groups making sure they feel a part of the program.
-Coach Wade has been seen on the night prior to football game visiting with folks in the RV lots and on the first day of school was out in a golf cart picking up students and giving them a lift to opening day classes.
+Wade spent most of his first summer speaking on the Tiger Tour and to student groups making sure they feel a part of the program and that has continued in the off-season of 2018 as he has spoken to several business groups about leadership.
+Coach Wade has been seen on the night prior to football games visiting with folks in the RV lots and on the first day of school was out in a golf cart picking up students and giving them a lift to opening day classes.

 The Rams were 28-8 over his two years in the Atlantic 10 Conference, posting 14-4 records both years.
 The team was 25-11 in 2016 and earned a share of the Atlantic 10 Conference regular season crown.
 The 2017 team won 26 games and finished second in the league, one-game behind Dayton.

 Under his tutelage, guard Melvin Johnson earned First Team All-Atlantic 10 honors in 2015-16 while Je Quan Lewis represented VCU on the 2016-17 first team.
 Mo Alie-Cox was named to the A-10 Defensive Team in both 2016 and 2017.